SeenKid/anxiety/scenes/act4.md

 {{/if}}

 {{if !_.INJURED}}
-b: Par exemple : on a failli sauté d'un *toit !*
+b: Par exemple : on a failli sauter d'un *toit !*
 {{/if}}

 ```